top of page

 In my generation, we were all encouraged to enjoy and prolong our education, so I leaned towards geography — learning how the world works naturally, politically, and economically — and I studied it at uni.

 I joined a care agency and studied Human Resource Management.
 All the theory was brilliant, especially around employee relations, learning and development, and creating high-performing teams.
 But in my elevated HR officer role, I did not have the experience or broad enough shoulders to call out that my work was causing me moral injury.
-For a caring organisation, I did not think it cared for its staff on the front line or those in the office.
+For a care organisation, I did not think it cared for its staff on the front line or those in the office.

-By the age of 25, I had decided what could motivate me during long office hours: Understanding consumer behaviour and bringing products to consumers.
+By the age of 25, I had decided what could motivate me during long office hours.
+Understanding consumer behaviour and bringing products to consumers.
 I very nearly got a market research job in Basingstoke, but I wanted something more customer-facing.

-I arrived at Tesco with an appetite to learn, but OMG! here I was in an open-plan office with hundreds of colleagues.
+I arrived at Tesco with an appetite to learn, but OMG!
+Here I was in an open-plan office with hundreds of colleagues.
 Productive, creative, energetic.

 No one was really ready for how this information technology was going to change EVERYTHING.